ABOUT DEITSCHLAND FARM

 Mike and Sheila Miller purchased their first registered Hereford cattle in 1979 and kept them on Sheila's parents' farm near Hershey, PA until they purchased their first farm in Berks County a year later.
 As third-generation beef farmers, Mike and Sheila have followed in the footsteps of their parents and grandparents.
 Sheila's parents, Vernon and Mildred Miller, had a commercial Hereford herd, which transitioned into a feeding and freezer beef operation in the 1960s.
 Mike's parents, Charles and Kathaleen Miller farmed near Gettysburg, PA and raised commercial cattle.
 The examples of their parents' hard work and love of farming instilled in them the desire to have their own farms.
-Today, their daughter, Emilie, works for Kansas State University.
-Emilie, along with her husband, Austin Fink, and sons, Corbin and Canaan, return to Pennsylvania to assist with vaccinations and other chores as their busy schedules permit.
-They purchased a small farm, next to Austin's parents' farm near Wamego, Kansas, in 2015 where they raise Simmental cattle and show pigs.
+Today, their daughter, Emilie, along with her husband, Austin Fink, and sons, Corbin, Canaan, and Conrad, enjoy raising Simmental cattle and Berkshire show pigs on their farm near Wamego, Kansas.

 It is only fitting that the sign marking the entrance to Deitschland Farm was made in 1987 by Sheila's father, a commercial Hereford breeder and World War II veteran who survived the battle of Iwo Jima.
 Vernon instilled in his daughter and son-in-law the desire to farm and raise cattle.
 The boards used to make the sign are from the original barn on the 63-acre farm that Mike and Sheila purchased in 1980.
 A neighboring farm was purchased in 1997 and additional acreage in 2014.
 Along with cattle, abundant wildlife share the 165 acres of pastureland, hayfields, woodland and conservation habitat where the Millers live.
 They appreciate the opportunity to rent Sheila's family farm.
 Weanling calves or late-calving older cows spend summers at Hershey and are cared for by Sheila's mother until they come home to calve.